gcalderone/ReusePatterns.jl/README.md

 Besides, the **ReusePatterns.jl** package allows to use both approaches, and check which one provides a better solution.

-The motivation to develop this package stems from the following post on the Discourse.
--

-but several other topics apply as well (see list in the *Links* section below).
+The motivation to develop this package stems from the following post on the Discourse: but several other topics apply as well (see list in the *Links* section below).

-# Composition
+## Composition

-# Inheritance (simple approach, allows multiple inheritance)
+## Inheritance (simple approach)

-# Inheritance (advanced approach, only single inheritnce allowed)
+## Inheritance (advanced approach)